x21enax/pasgen/Readme.md

-## Installation Guide for Pasgen Tool
+## Installation Guide for Pasgen Tools

 1. **Clone the Repository:
 ```**